cossio/SamApp2024.jl/README.md

 Then, activate the included `Project.toml`.

+# Usage

-The included [Pluto notebooks](https://github.com/cossio/SamApp2024.jl/tree/main/pluto) contain the code for the downstream analysis done in the paper (which depend on the SamApp2024 package).
+The included [Pluto notebooks](https://github.com/cossio/SamApp2024.jl/tree/main/pluto) contain the code for the downstream analysis done in the paper (which depend on the `SamApp2024` package).
 For more information about Pluto notebooks, see: https://plutojl.org.

 The code implementing Restricted Boltzmann machines (training, sampling, and other functions) is provided in a separate package: https://github.com/cossio/RestrictedBoltzmannMachines.jl.
 Note that this package will be installed automatically as a dependency of this repository by the Julia package manager.

-# Usage

 # Issues